How Long Does an Overbite Take to Fix?

 If you have an overbite, you might want to correct it because you want a dazzling smile.
 It can also be important to fix an overbite for the health of your teeth.
 Otherwise, your teeth might become sensitive, develop a chip, or even crack because of pressure when you bite and chew.
 Do not wait to get treatment to resolve an overbite.

+If you don’t fix your overbite, you can deal with issues like tooth decay, pain, and tooth damage.
 If your teeth are generally healthy and your dentist is not concerned about their alignment, you do not have to correct your overbite.
 Keep going to your dentist at least once per year and maintaining a strong oral hygiene routine to reduce plaque buildup and tooth decay.

 Disclaimer: This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to serve as dental or other professional health advice and is not intended to be used for diagnosis or treatment of any condition or symptom.
 You should consult a dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.